ams119/CMEEThesis/README.md

- # Meteorological Drivers of Mosquito Abundance
+ # Predicting Vector Population Dynamics
 This repository contains all the scripts necessary in building my 2020 thesis project.
 This thesis was undertaken for partial fulfilment of the requirements for my MSc Computational Methods in Ecology and Evolution course at Imperial College London.

 My aim is that all data manipulation and analysis is fully reproducible.
 This goal will likely be met with various success along the project's development.

 All code was written and tested with R 3.6.3 on Ubuntu 18.04.5.

+My project was undertaken to assess the predictive power and applicability of statistical models of mosquito abundances.
+These questions are important for the development of early warning systems that could predict disease risk and lessen the impacts of vector-borne disease.
+The final project report is available for download [here](https://drive.google.com/file/d/1SYFSzFekrR6Uy7e8hOwLjt19DgD2_Izy/view?usp=sharing)

 ****